 - Also check out the best small business printers

 How to choose the best large format printers for you?

-We've featured five of the best large format printers above, while trying to cover a good range of both print sizes and price options.
-And these are really key points you'll look at when choosing a large format printer: what size you need, and what your actual budget can manage.
+We've featured five of the best large format printers above while trying to cover a good range of print sizes and price options.
+And these are vital points you'll look at when choosing a large format printer: what size you need and what your actual budget can manage.

 Then there are print quality concerns - do you need the attention to detail that the Epson Expression Photo XP-15000 delivers?
-Or will you be find with the 1,200 x 1,200 dpi the HP DesignJet T120 offers?
-Additionally, is speed of print runs important to you enough to look more to the HP Designjet Z9+ over the Canon imagePROGRAF PRO-2000?
+Or will you be okay with the 1,200 x 1,200 dpi the HP DesignJet T120 offers?
+Additionally, is the speed of print runs vital to you enough to look more to the HP Designjet Z9+ over the Canon imagePROGRAF PRO-2000?

-Really, though, the most important consideration when choosing a large format printer is what support you can get.
-And by this we mean not from the manufacturer but from the dealer.
+Though, the most crucial consideration when choosing a large format printer is what support you can get.
+And by this, we mean not from the manufacturer but from the dealer.
 It's critical to be able to pick up the phone or email a dealer and get a relatively fast and helpful response - and, if there's a technical problem with the printer you can't fix yourself, then you need your dealer to be able to come out and address that in a reasonable time.

 The best large format printers: How we test

-To evaluate the best printers, we run them on our test bench and compare the results.
+We run them on our test bench to evaluate the best printers and compare the results.

 We assess the printers' performance using a standard ten-page document to determine their speed, quality, sharpness, color accuracy, contrast, and other printing-related specs.
 We use both text and images to gain a more precise understanding of the printers' quality.

-We also consider their size, weight, build quality, design, connectivity options, interface, and pricing and running costs.
+We also consider their size, weight, build quality, design, connectivity options, interface, pricing, and running costs.